Site Search

 The above is the general flow of FPGA development.

-Let's give it a try!
-However, if you have never developed an FPGA before, it's reckless to start by thinking about the specifications.
+However, if you have no experience with FPGA development, it would be foolhardy to start by coming up with specifications.
 Let's start by imitating it.

 There are other ways to get sample designs other than the evaluation board page.
 For details, please see the content below.